cj1128/handmade-hero/README.md

 ### Day 61: Adding a Simple Attack

-- OPINION: Always write the usage code first.
+- CASEY: Always write the usage code first.
 It will prepare you necessary context for writing real stuff.
 - Add `EntityType_Sword` entity type
 - Define `DrawHitPoints()` and `InitHitPoints()` and add hitpoints for our monster
 - Load *rock03.bmp* as sword and render it when some key is pressed